rxutn/LibreEncrypt/README.md

-# SecureFile - Client-Side File Encryption
+# LibreEncrypt - Client-Side File Encryption

 A secure, privacy-focused file encryption application that processes files entirely in your browser using AES-256 encryption.
 No uploads, no servers, no limits.